-Kari Buonanno ’24 is a sophomore from Providence, Rhode Island.
-On campus, Kari is a member of the Women’s Lacrosse Team and is a Student-Athlete Wellness Leader.
+Kari Buonanno ’24 is a junior from Providence, Rhode Island.
+On campus, Kari is a member of the women’s lacrosse team and is a Student-Athlete Wellness Leader.
 Before Princeton, Kari was a member of the Community Action Club at her high school and spent many mornings volunteering at Amos House in South Providence serving meals before school.
 She also helped coach lacrosse at lower-income schools through Providence After School Alliance (PASA).
 Kari is excited to be a part of SASC to continue to give back to the community.

 Daniella Calabrese ’24

-Daniella Calabrese ’24 is a sophomore on the women’s ice hockey team from Brooklin, Ontario..
+Daniella Calabrese ’24 is a junior on the women’s ice hockey team from Brooklin, Ontario.
 Before coming to Princeton, she volunteered at local settlement homes to collect and distribute goods to families in need.
 She also helped organize and run her high school’s Relay For Life events and volunteered at youth hockey camps.
-As a member of SASC, she is excited to give back and engage with our Princeton community, while also encouraging student-athlete participation in service activities!
+As a member of SASC, she is ready to give back and engage with the Princeton community, while also encouraging student-athlete participation in service activities.

 Jack Crockett ’23

 Jack Crockett ’23 is the SASC Communications Coordinator and a senior on the men’s lacrosse team.
-He grew up in Menlo Park, California where he was a service ambassador at his high school where he helped organize class service days and create his school’s first diaper drive which collected 10,000+ diapers for a nearby community in need.
-Throughout high school he worked with the Boys and Girls Club of the Peninsula and St. Francis of Assisi as a Youth Tutor/Mentor.
-Over the summer, he co-founded a local food donation service formed in response to COVID-19.
-He is excited to engage with the local Princeton community and organize impactful service opportunities for each team.
+He grew up in Menlo Park, California where he was a service ambassador at his high school and helped organize class service days.
+Before Princeton, he also worked with the Boys and Girls Club of the Peninsula and St. Francis of Assisi as a Youth Tutor/Mentor.
+During the COVID-19 pandemic Jack co-founded a local food donation service to feed families in his community.
+He is excited to help lead SASC and engage with the local Princeton community to organize impactful service opportunities for each team.

 Henry Dubiel ’24

 Henry Dubiel ’24 will serve as one of this year’s SASC Co-Presidents.
-A junior from Juno Beach, FL.
-He is a member of the Varsity Men’s Golf team and majoring in the Princeton School of Public and International Affairs.
-Before Princeton, he was involved helping provide meals for the food bank at his local parish, St. Paul of the Cross.
-At Princeton, Henry has helped raise money for a military scholarship program called Folds of Honor, has been a regular contributor to “Reading with the Tigers”, and really enjoys working with kids.
-He is also a big Boston sports fan.
-Henry joined SASC because he wants to do his part and help better the Princeton community and he is ready to help lead this year’s council in leaving a lasting impact.
+A junior from Juno Beach, Florida, he is a member of the men’s golf team majoring in the Princeton School of Public and International Affairs.
+Before Princeton, he volunteered to help serve meals at the food bank in his local parish, St. Paul of the Cross.
+On campus, Henry has helped raise money for a military scholarship program called Folds of Honor and has been a regular contributor to “Reading with the Tigers” in addition to many other SASC programs.
+Henry joined SASC because he wanted to do his part to help better the Princeton community and he is ready to help lead this year’s council in leaving a lasting impact.

 Mindy Pang ’23

 Mindy Pang ’23 will serve as one of this year’s SASC Co-Presidents.
-A senior from Greenwich, Connecticut, she is a member of the women’s water polo team pursuing a degree in Psychology and pursue a certificate in Entrepreneurship.
-Before Princeton, she was involved in service with her local Meals-on-Wheels, as well as volunteering with several other organizations including the Nathaniel Witherell Nursing Home and Clothes-to-Kids.
-She particularly loves teaching and working with children, and also spent time volunteering at her own childhood preschool, Family Centers, and at her local water polo club in a program for 4-7 year olds first learning how to play the sport.
-In high school, she served as a mentor in a mentorship program for middle-school girls, helped elementary and middle-school children improve foreign language skills through an oral proficiency program, and led an initiative that collected and organized lightly-used textbooks and other educational materials to redistribute to underprivileged students in need.
-Mindy is extremely excited to be a part of SASC and collaborate with fellow service-minded individuals to lead and coordinate projects, and be able to bring more opportunities to the greater student-athlete community at large.
+A senior from Greenwich, Connecticut, she is a member of the women’s water polo team pursuing a degree in Psychology and a certificate in Entrepreneurship.
+Before Princeton, she was involved in service with her local Meals-on-Wheels, and volunteered with several other organizations including the Nathaniel Witherell Nursing Home and Clothes-to-Kids.
+In high school, she also served as a mentor in a program for middle-school girls, helped children improve foreign language skills through an oral proficiency program, and led an initiative that collected and organized lightly-used textbooks and other educational materials to redistribute to underprivileged students in need.
+Mindy is thrilled to help lead SASC and bring more service opportunities to the student-athlete community.

-Annie Robinson ‘22 is a senior on the women’s water polo team from Riverside, Connecticut.
-She is an Ecology and Evolutionary Biology major getting a certificate in Global Health.
+Annie Robinson ’23 is a senior on the women’s water polo team from Riverside, Connecticut.
+She is an Ecology and Evolutionary Biology major earning a certificate in Global Health.
 Before Princeton, she volunteered as a NEHSA ski instructor and a Stand By Me Tutor.
 On campus, she volunteers with CONTACT of Mercer County and serves as a SHARE Peer.
-Annie joined SASC because she thinks that athletes have a unique ability to influence the community through service and wants to help organize activities to increase service by the athletic teams.
+Annie joined SASC because she thinks that athletes have a unique ability to influence the community through service and wants to help organize activities to increase service opportunities for Princeton Varsity teams.

 Serena Starks ’23

-Serena Starks ’23 is a junior on the Varsity Women’s Softball team from Huntington Beach, California.
-She has plans to major in the Princeton School of Public and International Affairs, and pursue a certificate in Spanish and Asian American studies.
+Serena Starks ’23 is a senior on the women’s softball team from Huntington Beach, California.
+She is majoring in the Princeton School of Public and International Affairs, and pursuing certificates in Spanish and Asian American studies.
 In high school, she completed her Girl Scout Gold Award called Team Players, with a goal to incorporate students with special needs into Varsity sports.
 She held a surfing event, which is now an annual event with over 40 special needs kids having the opportunity to surf at the beach and was able to accommodate those from Down’s Syndrome to CP with quadriplegia.
-She has been a member of Best Buddies for 5 years, community chair on the Disabilities Awareness Board, participated in Academic Success Today as a mentor to middle school students and participates in Reading with the Tigers.
-As a member of SASC, Serena is passionate about incorporating both the special needs and Princeton Varsity athlete community into one.
+She has been a member of Best Buddies for 5 years, is a community chair on the Disabilities Awareness Board and recently completed an internship with Special Olympics Southern California.
+As a member of SASC, Serena is passionate about incorporating both the special needs and Princeton student-athlete community into one.

 Ryan Winkler ’24

-Ryan Winkler ’24 is a sophomore on the Men’s Varsity Soccer Team from Monroe, Connecticut.
-Before Princeton, he volunteered at his town’s social service department organizing and helping in a Back to School supplies drive and the Giving Tree, a Christmas gift drive.
-He also was the president of the Interact Club, a club specializing in social service, and participated in Unified Sports playing alongside athletes with disabilities.
+Ryan Winkler ’24 is a junior on the men’s soccer team from Monroe, Connecticut.
+Before Princeton, he volunteered at his town’s social service department organizing and helping in a Back to School supplies drive and the Giving Tree, a holiday gift drive.
+He also was the president of the Interact Club, a group specializing in social service, and participated in Unified Sports playing alongside athletes with disabilities.
 He joined SASC to give back to the surrounding community, especially to less fortunate people and people with special needs.
 As a SASC member he hopes he can leverage his platform as a student-athlete to have a greater impact on others’ lives.